cran/aRtsy/README.md

 ### The Iterative collection

-The Iterative collection implements algorithms whose state depend on the previous state.
-These algorithms draw on a grid based canvas in which every point represents a pixel of the final image.
+The Iterative collection mostly implements algorithms whose state depend on the previous state.
+These algorithms generally use a grid based canvas to draw on.
+On the grid, each point represents a pixel of the final image.
 By assigning a color to these points according to certain rules, one can create the images in this collection.

 #### Paint strokes